luna-hq/luna/README.md

 AUTH <password>\r\n
 ```

 Luna's authentication is per connection.
 Once authenticated, a client can continue sending commands to Luna for the duration of the connection.
-An invalid authentication will cause the connection to close/drop.
+An invalid authentication will terminate the connection.

 The `AUTH` command is sent unencrypted.
 It does not protect against an attacker who has enough access to the network to perform eavesdropping.